 - Less bitterness than black tea: flavors are more floral and fruity than astringent and bitter.

-To compile these reviews I studied dozens of tea brands and the tens and sometimes hundreds of online comments of tea drinkers.
-The process is challenging to say the least, but in the end I came up with several brands that I think you should consider trying.
+To compile these reviews I studied dozens of tea brands and hundreds of online comments of tea drinkers.
+The process of aggregating reviews is challenging to say the least.
+But in the end, I came up with several brands that I think you should consider trying.

 In order to make the cut, a tea brand had to satisfy all the following criteria:

 If you’re new to oolong teas, it’s probably a good idea to try several different styles.
-This way you can experience the range that oolong has to offer.
+This way you can experience the remarkable range of character of oolongs.
 I am sure that you’ll find at least one style that suits you.